jahidhasanlinix/jahidhasanlinix.github.io/_pages/about.md

 <ins>Recent News:</ins>
 ======
-- **[2025] 🔔 Update**
+- **[2025] 🔔 Update:**
-Our work, *ASCENT+: Deep Learning for Ultrasound Needle Tracking Using Photoacoustic Ground Truth*, is under review at __IEEE Transactions on Medical Imaging (TMI)__, 2025.
+Our paper, *"ASCENT+: Deep Learning for Ultrasound Needle Tracking Using Photoacoustic Ground Truth"*, is under review at the __IEEE Transactions on Medical Imaging (TMI)__, 2025.

-- [2025] Our work, *Ascent+: Deep Learning for Precise Needle Tracking on Ultrasound Images Trained With Photoacoustic Ground Truth*, has been accepted for a Poster Presentation at __IEEE International Symposium on Biomedical Imaging (ISBI), Houston, TX, April 2025__ [Conference Presentations Link](https://www.bilab2012.com/publications).
+- [2025] Our abstract, *"Ascent+: Deep Learning for Precise Needle Tracking on Ultrasound Images Trained With Photoacoustic Ground Truth"*, has been accepted for a Poster Presentation at the __IEEE International Symposium on Biomedical Imaging (ISBI), Houston, TX, April 2025__ [Conference Presentations Link](https://www.bilab2012.com/publications).

-- [2024] Joined Dr. Manojit Pramanik BILab this fall'24 as a Research Assistant to conduct research on photoacoustic tomography (PAT).
+- [2024] Joined Dr. Manojit Pramanik BiLab this fall'24 as a Research Assistant to conduct research on photoacoustic tomography (PAT).

 - **[2024] Final MS Oral Examination**
-Successfully completed and defended my Master's thesis on *Multi-Server Oblivious RAM Approach for Secure Cloud Storage*.
+Successfully completed and defended my Master's thesis on *"Multi-Server Oblivious RAM Approach for Secure Cloud Storage"*.

 - [2024] New Release: __[NexusFM](https://pypi.org/project/nexusfm/)__ – advanced file manager with GUI & terminal.